Birding Tour New Caledonia: Kagu and Other Endemics

 Day 1.
 Arrival in New Caledonia

 Arrival at La Tontouta International Airport, Grande Terre, New Caledonia, and transfer to our hotel in Nouméa.
 Afternoon at leisure relaxing in our comfortable beachside hotel.
+Our tour will start in the evening with a group welcome dinner.

 Overnight: Nouméa